 In Pennsylvania, you have two years from the date of your truck collision to file a claim against the negligent truck driver.
 Unfortunately, receiving financial compensation for these claims can often be slow-moving.
 There are many things that can complicate the claims process such as lack of evidence gathered at the scene after the accident, insurance claims adjusters and possible investigations to get to the root of the collision.
+If you have been involved in an accident, speak to a Philadelphia truck accident lawyer today at Anapol Weiss.

 Does Each Claim Take the Same Amount of Time to Solve?